St Jude Cheese

 • Farm and dairy-led cheesemaking

-• Milk-to-cheese production on site
+• Milk-to-cheese production entirely on site

-• Traditional methods and maturation
+• Traditional methods and careful maturation

 Meet the Makers